Rayaan2009/Rayaan2009/README.md

 ### Who I am

-I am a Year 11 British student with a serious interest in computer science, AI, and cybersecurity.
+I am a Year 11 student with a serious interest in computer science, AI, and cybersecurity.
 I approach problems like an engineer: understand it properly, break it down, then build something that actually works.

 My long-term goal is to build a genuinely intelligent AI assistant -- not a chatbot, but something in the direction of Jarvis or Friday.
 That goal shapes everything I study and build right now.